Cash-Economy/BMGF/Artifacts/Status-Report/Status Report 5.md

 ## Sent follow up on action items from [our conversation](https://github.com/Cash-Economy/BMGF/blob/master/research/External%20meeting%20log.md):

-* Connect us with the following groups (or any other groups you think will help us): o   Met Life Foundation o   CFSI o   Penny o   Robinhood
+* Connect us with the following groups (or any other groups you think will help us):
+ * Met Life Foundation
+ * CFSI
+ * Penny
+ * Robinhood
 * Confirm the time for our weekly meeting for Wednesdays at 7pm ET (4pm PT)
-* Johanan and Aamer will be attending the conference in DC with you on Wednesday and will be giving you an in person update for the week o   Can you please confirm if Johanan and Aamer will be organizing the travel themselves and then asking for reimbursement or if there is another method that they should take?
+* Johanan and Aamer will be attending the conference in DC with you on Wednesday and will be giving you an in person update for the week
+* Can you please confirm if Johanan and Aamer will be organizing the travel themselves and then asking for reimbursement or if there is another method that they should take?

 ## Weekly commit graph